PythonSnake66/Chess_bot/README.md

 ### Limitations

-- **Search Depth:** Limited to a few moves ahead due to computational constraints.
+- **Search Depth:** Limited to two moves ahead due to computational constraints.
 - **Simplistic Evaluation:** Does not consider advanced positional play, control of the center, pawn structure, or other strategic elements.
-- **No Advanced Rules:** Does not implement castling, en passant, or promotion choices other than queen.

 ## Project Structure